mbakgun/mbakgun/README.md

-## Hi 👋, I'm a software engineer working in Berlin, Germany originally from the Türkiye
+## Hi 👋, I'm a software engineer working in Berlin, Germany originally from the Turkey 🇹🇷

 <p align="left">
   <a href="https://github.com/mbakgun?tab=followers">